2 Assessment for family and friend carers

 A member of their staff will contact you after they have received your form.

-If you provide unpaid care to a relative, friend or neighbour you are entitled to a formal assessment of your needs even if the person you care for:
+If you provide unpaid care to a relative, friend or neighbour you are entitled to an assessment of your needs even if the person you care for:

 - is not receiving services from the County Council.